 - Fewer side effects.
 HIPEC confines chemotherapy to the abdomen, with very little delivery of drug to the rest of the body.
 Patients experience fewer HIPEC side effects than can be associated with chemotherapy.

 - Reduced hospital stay.
-Froedtert & the Medical College of Wisconsin physicians have pioneered short stay recovery programs.
-Through careful anesthesia management and advanced surgical techniques, we have virtually eliminated an intensive care unit (ICU) stay, which is common in many centers worldwide.
+Our physicians have pioneered short stay recovery programs.
+Through careful anesthesia management and advanced surgical techniques, we have virtually eliminated an intensive care unit (ICU) stay after HIPEC, which is common in many centers worldwide.
 Patients typically stay in the hospital for about five to 10 days after this operation.

-- Minimally invasive operation for eligible patients: Froedtert & the Medical College of Wisconsin physicians have developed significant expertise in the technique of laparoscopic HIPEC.
+- Minimally invasive operation for eligible patients: Our physicians have developed significant expertise in the technique of laparoscopic HIPEC.
 This technique is available to patients with early cancers and to patients needing HIPEC for control of ascites fluid in the abdomen.

 HIPEC Treatment Outcomes